TO AVAIL OF THIS OFFER OR FOR ADVICE & RESERVATIONS CALL

 60% of total holiday cost

 Cancellation 0 – 30 days prior to departure

 100% Total holiday cost

 Where the Consumer is prevented from proceeding with the holiday, he may transfer his booking, having first given the Organiser reasonable notice in writing of his intention to do so before the departure date.
-The transferee from the Consumer must sign a Booking Form and comply with any other requirements of the Organiser applicable to the holiday.
+The transferee from the Consumer must contact the Organise in writing and comply with any other requirements of the Organiser applicable to the holiday.

 A Consumer who transfers a holiday booking shall be jointly and severally liable with the transferee to the Organiser for payment of any balance due in respect of the holiday and for a substitution fee of €30 per person substituted, subject to a maximum of €125 per booking (or such other greater sum as may be authorised).

 A request for alteration must be in writing and must be accompanied by a payment of €30 per booking before ticketing and €60 after ticketing, which payment is not refundable.
 If the alteration is impractable the original holiday arrangement shall continue to apply.
 If only some of the Consumers booked request a change, which is found to be practicable, a price adjustment for all Consumers on the same booking may be payable and must be discharged on the date shown in the Organiser’s written confirmation of such change.
 If the Consumer in complying with the foregoing requirements makes default, the Organiser shall have the rights referred to in clause 3.
 In accordance with the provisions of Clause 1(a) the Consumer should be aware that some suppliers, such as carriers, impose cancellation fees and apply restrictions which are not in the control of the Organiser and for which the Organiser shall not be held liable.